temporalio/documentation/docs-src/concepts/what-is-a-codec-server.md

 id: what-is-a-codec-server
 title: What is a Codec Server?
 sidebar_label: Codec Server
-description: A Codec Server is an HTTP server that is configured to use your custom Payload Codec to run encoding and decoding on your data remotely through endpoints.
+description: A Codec Server is an HTTP server that uses your custom Payload Codec to encode and decode your data remotely through endpoints.
 tags:
   - term
 ---

-A Codec Server is an HTTP server that is configured to use your custom [Payload Codec](/concepts/what-is-a-data-converter#payload-codec) to run encoding and decoding on your data remotely through endpoints.
+A Codec Server is an HTTP server that uses your custom [Payload Codec](/concepts/what-is-a-data-converter#payload-codec) to encode and decode your data remotely through endpoints.

 ![](/img/tctl-diagram-codec-server.svg)

-You can create a custom [Payload Codec](/prod-readiness-context/data-encryption) with your encoding logic (such as encryption and/or compression), and apply it to the data processed in your Workflows.
+You can [create a custom Payload Codec](/prod-readiness-context/data-encryption) with your encoding logic (such as encryption and/or compression), and apply it to the data processed in your Workflows.

 Using a custom Payload Codec in your Codec Server enables encoding and decoding data remotely through the endpoints that you expose on the Codec Server.